percona/pmm/docs/details/dashboards/dashboard-mysql-innodb-details.md

 **InnoDB I/O**

-- _Data Writes_ - The total number of InnoDB data writes.
+- Data Writes - The total number of InnoDB data writes.
-- _Data Reads_ - The total number of InnoDB data reads (OS file reads).
+- Data Reads - The total number of InnoDB data reads (OS file reads).
-- _Log Writes_ - The number of physical writes to the InnoDB redo log file.
+- Log Writes - The number of physical writes to the InnoDB redo log file.
-- _Data Fsyncs_ - The number of fsync() operations.
+- Data Fsyncs - The number of fsync() operations.
 The frequency of `fsync()` calls is influenced by the setting of the `innodb_flush_method` configuration option.

-### InnoDB Data Bandwitdh
+### InnoDB Data Bandwidth

 ### InnoDB Log IO

 **InnoDB I/O**

-- _Data Writes_ - The total number of InnoDB data writes.
+- Data Writes - The total number of InnoDB data writes.
-- _Data Reads_ - The total number of InnoDB data reads (OS file reads).
+- Data Reads - The total number of InnoDB data reads (OS file reads).
-- _Log Writes_ - The number of physical writes to the InnoDB redo log file.
+- Log Writes - The number of physical writes to the InnoDB redo log file.
-- _Data Fsyncs_ - The number of `fsync()` operations.
+- Data Fsyncs - The number of `fsync()` operations.
 The frequency of `fsync()` calls is influenced by the setting of the `innodb_flush_method` configuration option.

 ### InnoDB FSyncs